 Up until 31 December 2020.

-If a borrower defaults, how much of the loan amount is paid to the banks?
+If a borrower defaults, how much of the loan amount is paid by the Crown?

 What is a New Zealand based business?

 A New Zealand based business is a business carried out by: